VINYL INSTALL KNOWLEDGE BASE

 You should cut relatively close to the edges of the vinyl, but it doesn't need to be perfect.
 You also don't need to cut out the inside area of shapes, just the outside.

 Every car will be a little bit different, so the example layout for the livery kit purchased may not be the exact same one you'll end up with.
 If you'd like, you can use one of the provided kit mockup templates to mockup how it will look on your car.
+Once you're in the physical mockup stage, you'll be able to move around the pieces and customize your layout.

 The easiest way to do this is to ask a friend who knows how to use Photoshop or art software for help :D However, you can do it yourself with a mobile app like Instagram or CapCut.